 “The class schedule (for the master’s program) was basically the same as it had been for the bachelor, so I was able to continue working full time,” says Bishop.
 “I attended class on campus and completed the program in 12 months.”
 While there are many entry-level jobs within the computer science field that can be accessed with a bachelor’s degree, others like computer and information research scientists, will require a master’s degree.

 Was Bishop glad he chose to study computer science at National University and earn both his bachelor’s and master’s degrees there?
 In a word, yes.
 “There might have been other schools that people are more familiar with,” he says.
 “But National was so much better for my schedule.
 There aren’t a lot of schools that would allow me to work full time.”

 Wondering what the average salary is for full-time employees within the computer and information technology industry?
-The U.S. Department of Labor BLS reports that the median pay in 2017 was $84,580 per year.
-For perspective, the annual median pay for all occupations in May 2017 was $37,690.
+The U.S. Department of Labor reports the median annual wage for this group was $97,430 in May 2021, which was higher than the median annual wage for all occupations of $45,760.

 What is Computer Science?
 A Career Leap

 Getting to where he wanted to be in the computer science field didn’t happen overnight for Bishop.
 In addition to earning his bachelor’s and master’s degrees at night, he worked during the day in several positions throughout his time at National University.
 When beginning his bachelor’s degree, Bishop was working as a government contractor.
 From there, he moved on to doing QA and test automation for a company that makes software for cash registers and point-of-sale systems.
 After a year there, he began doing test automation for a company that works with kiosks where people can sell their old mobile phones.